neural-koala/modulejail-plus/README.md

 Finally, due to the complexity of kernel configurations, use `make menuconfig` to search for each item printed by the previous step, and set them accordingly, and you can compile a minimal custom linux kernel.

-# Other ways to harden your machine
+# Other Ways to Harden your Machine
 Here are some other ideas for hardening your machine:
 - limit the capabilities of root with techniques like SELinux, setcap, seccomp, kernel lockdown mode.
 - use intrusion detection and anomaly detection.